Loading...

 This involves searching for relevant literature and existing datasets as well as collecting and utilizing highly reusable data.
 It is recognized as an essential step for promoting efficient research.

-Step 6: Data Analysis
+Step 6: Data Analysis and Interpretation

 Step 8: Updating the DMP